knub/sentence-boundary-detection-nn/python/README.md

 To create the `.pitch` and `.energy` files, you can use the `pitch_and_energy.sh` script under `/mnt/naruto/sentence/data/audio`.

 The created level db can be found under `/mnt/naruto/sentence/leveldbs`.

-## Train and test a network

-To train a network you first create a leveldb as described above.
-In directory `/home/ms2015t3/sentence-boundary-detection-nn/net/` execute `. training.sh [experimentName]`
-This script automatically takes `solver.prototxt` and `net.prototxt` from the .

-The results can be found in `/home/ms2015t3/sentence-boundary-detection-nn/net/experiments/[experimentName]`.

-The